 GeneCards Summary for MEFV Gene

 MEFV (Mediterranean Fever) is a Protein Coding gene.
 Diseases associated with MEFV include Familial Mediterranean Fever, Ar and Familial Mediterranean Fever, Ad.
-Among its related pathways are Immune System and Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways.
+Among its related pathways are Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways and Immune System.
 GO annotations related to this gene include actin binding.
-An important paralog of this gene is RFPL4A.
+An important paralog of this gene is RFPL2.

 UniProtKB/Swiss-Prot for MEFV Gene